Josh wrote in to ask:

 We hold auditions on Saturdays and usually fill up a whole day.
 During each 15 minute audition we try to gain as much knowledge as we can.
 For vocalists, we determine their range, if they can read music, and if they can harmonize by ear.
 For instrumentalists, we find out what instruments they can play, how well they read notes/charts, and how well they pick up changes on the spot.
 Our goal is to find out what gifts God has given them and form something of a musical “database” for the church.
 We have a form that is filled out for each person who auditions that gives us all the information we’ll need (range, proficiency, pitch, recommendations, etc.) to make decisions about how to use them.
 Some people will be asked to serve in the near future, others as we need them, and others will be asked to audition again in the future after they’ve received more training and practice.
 A few are told (graciously) that music probably isn’t the gift that God has given them.
 In the long run, people are more grateful that you’ve told them the truth than allowing them to continue in self-deception.
 If they’re not grateful…well that’s part of what leadership is about.
 We’re simply applying the Scripture, “Faithful are the wounds of a friend” (Prov.
 27:6).
 Ken Boer, who oversees auditions now at Covenant Life, records all the results of the interview in a Word document, and sends each auditionee a letter that informs them where we think they could best serve.
 He also sends them a pastoral recommendation form that their small group leader signs.
 This is useful in a large church, but probably not as necessary in a smaller congregation.

 We usually hold auditions four times a year, twice in August/September, and then again in late winter or early spring.
-For more information about the process at Covenant Life, visit our audition page here.
 For a more detailed description and some great insights, I’d recommend the seminar Ken and Jon Payne did called Auditioning and Developing Musicians at this year’s WorshipGod06 conference.

 I’d be interested in hearing from others about any practical ideas for music auditions in the church.